Fluorky/Computer-Service-Django/README.md

 # Alternate you can use docker

 1. Build a Docker image:
-In the terminal, while in the project directory, run the docker build command to build a Docker image:
+In the terminal, while in the project directory, run this command to build a Docker image:

-**docker build -t image_name .**

-Where image_name is the name you want to give to your image.
+docker-compose build

-2. Start the container with the image:
+2. Start the application:
-Once you've built the image, you can run the container based on it using the command

-**docker run -p 8000:8000 image_name**
+In the terminal, while in the project directory, run this command to run a Docker image:

+docker-compose up